IdreesMahmood/golden_leash_project/README.md

 To run on your own machine, you must have a Python 3.7 virtual enviornment with Django 1.11.17 and Pillow installed.
-Before running the server, you must write "pip install -r requirements.txt" into the command line, then "python manage.py makemigrations golden_leash" and "python manage.py migrate".
-To run the server, use "python manage.py runserver" and put the URL displayed in the command prompt into a web browser.
+Before running the server, you must write "pip install -r requirements.txt" into the command line, then "python manage.py makemigrations golden_leash" and "python manage.py migrate". to populte the database, enter "python populate_golden_leash.py" into the command prompt To run the server, use "python manage.py runserver" and put the URL displayed in the command prompt into a web browser.

 To run the tests, type "python golden_leash/tests.py" into the command prompt.
 This will perform the unit testing of the project.